wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Classes/Vanguard/Vanguard.md

 ###### Divine Smite (2nd Level) {#Vanguard_divine_smite}

-Starting at 2nd level, when you hit a creature with a melee weapon attack, you can expend one spell slot to deal radiant damage to the target, in addition to the weapon’s damage.
+When you hit a creature with a melee weapon attack, you can expend one spell slot to deal radiant damage to the target, in addition to the weapon’s damage.
 The extra damage is `2d8` for a 1st-level spell slot, `plus 1d8` for each spell level higher than 1st, to a maximum of `5d8`.
 The damage increases by `1d8` if the target is an undead or a fiend.

 ###### Divine Health (3rd Level) {#Vanguard_divine_health}

-By 3rd level, the divine magic flowing through you makes you immune to disease.
+The divine magic flowing through you makes you immune to disease.

 ###### Oath of Duty (3rd Level) {#Vanguard_oath_of_duty}

-When you reach 3rd level, you swear the oath that binds you as a Vanguard forever.
+You swear the oath that binds you as a Vanguard forever.
 Up to this time you have been in a preparatory stage, committed to the path but not yet sworn to it.
 Your choice grants you features at 3rd level and again at 7th, 15th, and 20th level.
 Those features include oath spells and the Channel Divinity feature.